Accounting for VAT on moneys received

 Under the normal basis for accounting, a trader is liable to account for VAT when:

-- where appropriate, an invoice is issued to a customer.
+- when the trader issues an invoice to a customer.

-Under the moneys received basis of accounting a trader is liable to account for VAT when payment is actually received.
+Under the moneys received basis of accounting a trader is liable to account for VAT when they receive a payment

 When can you not use the moneys received basis?

-The moneys received basis cannot be used for VAT in respect of the following transactions:
+You cannot use the moneys received basis in respect of the following transactions:

 - transactions with a connected person